 Also cooking in 2002 was the City’s “Adrian’s Landing” project, which brought the City its convention center, a new hotel, and the ConnecticutScienceCenter.
 The project’s footprint also included the old Hartford Times building, then owed by the City and used for office space.
 In early July the City vacated the Times building, taking up residence in ConstitutionPlaza.
 With the move, the two halves of MHIS came together in one space for the first time.

 Starting with Michael Vasquenza, the first CIO who took to heart the idea that MHIS was a unified entity.
 Our staff is made up of City and HPS employees; both groups work on City and school system projects.
 This approach also appears technologically with a unified financial system, a single user directory system, a single email system, and a single phone system.

 The ride has not always been easy.
 One or the other of our sponsors has faced budget troubles.
-Our budget is smaller and our staff is leaner than either were in 2002.
+Our budget is smaller and our staffing is lower than in 2002.
 While, our base of users is larger, with more PCs and laptops, and flocks of new devices completely unknown when MHIS was created.
 We have truly figured out how to do more with less.

 It is tempting to say that MHIS is a done deal.
 The idea for unified technology functions in the city dates back to at least 1996 and the Operational Audit report that recommended the City and schools move onto a single functional system.
 However, as leaders come and go and resources and priorities shift, there is constant tension between the two organizations that created us.
 Thus, I say that we are an experiment—ongoing, often challenging, never dull, and effective, interesting, and always moving forward.